Collect Input

 Barge-In

-This is helpful incase of returning customers who may already know extension codes or the options within your agent and are in a hurry.
+AI Studio allows you to enable your users to interrupt your virtual assistant to provide their input, e.g., relevant for returning customers who may already know extension codes or the options within your agent, and are in a hurry.

 To accommodate returning users and help create a customized experience for them, create Users Parameters in order to skip collecting information they may have already provided.